 Washington D.C., is located inside the famous Capital Beltway (I-495), accessible from north and south on Interstate 95, and from the west on I-66.
 Traveling by car around the Washington area can be challenging, particularly for first-time visitors.

 A fleet of thousands of licensed, metered taxis serves Washington, D.C., close-in suburbs and the airports.

 Need a car on occasion?
-Sign up for ZipCar, a convenient, by-the-hour, self-service car rental program.
-ZipCars are found on campus and throughout the district.
-All GW students over the age of 18 can join Zipcar at a discounted rate.
-Fuel, insurance and Zipcar-only parking are included in the rental rates.
+Sign up for Enterprise CarShare, a convenient, by-the-hour, self-service car rental program.
+Vehicles can be found on campus, at WMATA Kiss & Ride locations at most metro stations, and throughout the District of Columbia.
+Anyone is eligible to use GW's Enterprise CarShare program, and GW students 18 years of age and older can join at a discounted rate.
+Fuel, insurance and Enterprise-only parking are included in the rental rates.

 Washington, D.C., is on the leading edge of bike travel.
 More than 700 bike racks have been installed around the city since 2000.
 Countless miles of bike paths go along the Potomac River, through historic neighborhoods, past Civil War sites, around town and into Virginia and Maryland.
 You can even take your bike on the Metro.